 But the noise from there was still not enough.

 Cadence then swung by the Sognare.
-As usual, the bartender did not even look up at her entrance.
+As usual, the bartender didn’t even look up at her entrance.
 He cleaned the already spotless glassware behind the counter as she played her favorite hopping tune.
 When she was leaving after she’d finished her final song, the bartender grumbled as usual about his bar shutting down per lack of visitors.

 “Don’t ya worry, pal.
 Y’know me, I’m always here ta keep this place open for ya.”
 She reached into her suit pocket, pulled out a fistful of cens from her wallet, and tossed it onto the bar top with a wink.